saddle/saddle.github.com/doc/_sources/quickstart.txt

   val file = CsvFile("P00000001-ALL.csv")

   // parse columns 2 and 9 of the CSV and convert the result to a Frame
-  // (we know in advance this is candidate name and donation amount) val frame = CsvParser.parsePar(List(2,9))(file).toFrame
+  // (we know in advance these cols are candidate name and donation amount)

-  // create an index from the candidate names associated with donations val ix = Index(frame.firstCol("cand_nm").toVec)
+  // & set the first row as the col index

-  // set cand_nm (candidate names) as the row index
+  // & the first col (candidate names) as the row index val frame = CsvParser.parsePar(List(2,9))(file).withRowIndex(0).withColIndex(0)

-  // & remove cand_nm from Frame body
-  // & convert values to long primitives, mapping any parse errors to NA val data = frame.setRowIndex(ix).filterIx(_ != "cand_nm").mapValues(CsvParser.parseLong)
+  // convert frame body data to long primitives, mapping any parse errors to NA val data = frame.mapValues(CsvParser.parseLong)

   // look at the total contributions by candidate name, descending data.groupBy.combine(_.sum).sortedRowsBy { case r => -r.raw(0) } print(14)